JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Includes/Content/Template/Phases/BodyContent.md

+﻿
-﻿I will be following a basic set of phases as I develop all JSopX Projects.
+I will be following a basic set of phases as I develop all JSopX Projects.

 ## Phase 1 (Current Phase): Minimum Viable Product (MVP)